-To provide the most efficient, cost-effective services possible for its customers while responding to growing demand for packaging, Rand-Whitney, a Kraft Group company, celebrated their new state-of-the-art manufacturing facility in Boylston, Massachusetts, with a ribbon cutting ceremony on May 18.
+To provide the most efficient, cost-effective services possible for its customers while responding to growing demand for packaging, Rand-Whitney, a Kraft Group affiliate, celebrated their new state-of-the-art manufacturing facility in Boylston, Massachusetts, with a ribbon cutting ceremony on May 18.
 Representing Rand-Whitney’s largest investment in equipment and capacity, the world class, sustainable building will feature the industry’s most efficient robotics and automation equipment.
 The facility will produce 2.2 billion square feet of corrugated packaging each year, with nearly all of it using 100 percent recycled material and recycled water.

 “This milestone represents an exciting moment in the history of our company,” said Nick Smith, President and CEO of Rand-Whitney, in a statement for the Worcester Business Journal.
 “Rand-Whitney Container remains committed to investing in improvements that will benefit and support our valued customers.
 Today is also a milestone in our partnership with the Boylston community and we look forward to being a big part of this community for decades to come.”

 Event attendees included Robert and Jonathan Kraft, Massachusetts Governor Maura Healey, Massachusetts State Senator Robyn Kennedy, Massachusetts State Representative Meghan Kilcoyne, and Massachusetts Secretary of Housing and Economic Development Yvonne Hao.